South Korean Opposition Leader Stabbed In Neck - UrduPoint

 He was bleeding but conscious as he was rushed to a local university hospital, the Yonhap news agency reported, before being flown to the capital Seoul for surgery, according to an official from his party.

+The assailant, a man in his 60s, "used an 18-centimetre knife -- its blade is 13 centimetres long -- which he purchased online", Busan police officer Son Je-han said at a press briefing.

-Police were seen wrestling the assailant, who wore a hat with a pro-Lee slogan, to the ground.
-He was arrested at the scene, Yonhap reported.
+Police were seen wrestling the suspect, who displayed a pro-Lee slogan, to the ground.
+The man was arrested at the scene.
+His motive is "being investigated", Son said.

-Lee was "walking to his car while talking to reporters when the attacker asked for his autograph", a witness told local broadcaster YTN, adding that Lee was then struck with what "looked like a knife".
+The 59-year-old Lee was "walking to his car while talking to reporters when the attacker asked for his autograph", a witness told local broadcaster YTN.

+He was seen collapsing to the ground as people rushed to aid him after the attack.

 "This is an act of terror against Lee and a serious threat to democracy that should never occur under any circumstances," Kwon Chil-seung, an MP from Lee's Democratic Party, told reporters outside the hospital in Busan.